 Today, we are going to break the B2B buyer journey into parts.
-Understanding how the buyer comes and how he comes back to you, is crucial if you want to successfully catch leads in your target audience.
+Understanding how the buyer comes and how he comes back to you, is crucial if you want to successfully implement lead generation in your target audience.
 As we all know that the B2B industry is a few miles behind B2C, when it comes to online marketing.

 Just like in B2C, decisions for a new purchase or supplier are made by people in the B2B sector.
 And they search online.
 The big difference regarding B2C, however, lies in the number of people involved in the decision.

 In B2B, different stakeholders with different disciplines (and interests) often work together in a DMU, a decision-making unit.

 Oddly enough, the behavior that these decision-makers display in the orientation process does not differ much from consumer behavior.

 The fact that the B2B industry is lagging behind in online marketing is, therefore, a shame, because potential customers have developed an increasingly strong desire to orient themselves online in recent years.

 Several studies have been conducted on the changing buying behavior within B2B.
 The consensus is that more than 90% of purchases are online-oriented, and that process begins – (yes, you guessed it!) in 70% of the cases with a general Google search.